18 March 2025

 A brief history

-Flamegraphs were invented by Brendan Gregg in 2011 while he was debugging a MySQL performance issue at Joyent.
-The traditional profiling tools he was using produced walls of text - stack traces with sample counts that were impossible to scan visually.
-He needed a way to see the whole picture at once.
+Flamegraphs were created by Brendan Gregg in 2011 while he was debugging a MySQL performance issue at Joyent.
+The profiling output was made up of stack traces and sample counts, which were difficult to scan.

 How to read a flamegraph